How to Tell if Your Bra is the Wrong Size

 Handy note: As stated, Trusst bras are constructed to lift and support your breast weight evenly across your core.
-Our bras are also engineered to hug your body in all of the right places without being too tight or too loose, and our bands are designed to work together with our BAST™ system to give you all-day support.
-Most of our bras, including the Dahlia, Suzanne, and Naomi, come with bands that have a 3-column, 3-row hook-and-eye closure.
-However, the Jessica even comes with a 3-column, 5-row closure for additional band support.
+Our bras are also engineered to hug your body in all of the right places without being too tight or too loose, and our bands are designed to work together with our 3D bra support system to give you all-day support.
+The Naomi bra has a 3-hook band closure, while the Marjory t-shirt bra has a 4-hook closure for additional coverage.

-At Trusst Lingerie, we engineer bras that lift, flatter, and support the D+ woman all day, and we’ve spent years refining our technology so that it eliminates the common problems associated with traditional underwire bras.
+At Trusst, we engineer bras that lift, flatter, and support the plus-size woman all day, and we’ve spent years refining our technology so that it eliminates the common problems associated with traditional underwire bras.
 We know how hard it can be to find a bra that fits correctly, and we’re here to help you find your perfect-fitting bra.

-Browse our online store to shop the Trusst Lingerie selection, or make an appointment at our Pittsburgh headquarters to be expertly fitted and find your new favorite bra.
-Contact us for more information or to make an appointment -- we’ll help you find your correct size so that you can find a Trusst bra that supports you in all the ways you deserve!
+Browse our online store to shop the Trusst selection, or make an appointment at our Pittsburgh Showroom to be expertly fitted and find your new favorite bra.
+Contact us for more information or to make an appointment -- our Bra Experts will help you find your correct size so that you can find a Trusst bra that supports you in all the ways you deserve!